 Using an AND would give only the area covered by both circles.
 An OR returns items in either circle.
 I almost exclusively use AND, but there are a few cases where OR has been useful.
-When looking at the results of a query using an AND will return less results and using an OR will return more results.
+When looking at the results of a query, using AND will return less results and using an OR will return more results.

 So can we get back to JIRA?

 Absolutely!
 Effective management of dynamic projects requires specific metrics from the issue tracker relevant to your project.
 JIRA offers a number of fields for you to query.
-Click the fields link to see they types of data you can mine from JIRA.
+Click the fields link to see what types of data you can mine from JIRA.
 Let’s start with a simple example.

 What bugs did John Smith file yesterday in the project Pipeline?

 In this example the person filing the bug is stored in the reporter field.
 JIRA also has a project field that matches the issue key.
-For example issue PIPELINE-2 is in the PIPELINE project.
+For example, issue PIPELINE-2 is in the PIPELINE project.
 We can set up two conditions joined by the AND keyword.

 Often times you may want to have the query reference a set of items.
 Let’s go with a slightly more involved example.